tttppp/ragl/rules.md

 ## 4.1 Game setup

 4.1.1 Games are by default to be played on the latest game release at the moment of season start.
 In case a new release is shipped during an ongoing season, an explicit official notice is sent to all players regarding the versioning.

-4.1.1.1 Current season is to be played on [playtest-20190302](https://github.com/OpenRA/OpenRA/releases/tag/playtest-20190302).
-Switch over to the actual new release will be explicitly announced later.

-4.1.1.2 Current season is to be played on [release-20190314](https://github.com/OpenRA/OpenRA/releases/tag/release-20190314).

 4.1.2 The player placed higher in the current group standings is to pick the map for the first game.
 The opponent is allowed to ban up to one map from the map pick.
 The roles are reversed for the second game.
 Players are free to make exceptions from this rule at the discretion of both parties.